 Andrea brings her public library background, nonprofit expertise, entrepreneurial spirit, and years of service on education and arts boards nationally and internationally to BookSpring.
 Her love of books began early with story hour at Martin Memorial Library in York, Pennsylvania.
 Fast forward many years later, her first professional position out of graduate school was Extension Librarian at this very same library.
 Andrea imagines a world where every child has a stack of books to call his or her own with the belief that literacy is not only an essential human right but also a springboard to a life full of possibilities.
 Her focus is on creating sustainable cultures of engagement and support through effective communication and relationship building – key to advancing the critical mission of BookSpring.

-Mariela oversees BookSpring’s public relations, social media, and brand and community awareness programs.
+Mariela oversees BookSpring’s book drives, public relations, social media, and brand and community awareness programs.
 She grew up in Laredo, Texas and has a BA in Communication.
 Growing up, Mariela enjoyed reading the Goosebumps and The Boxcar Children series.
 She reaffirmed her committed to literacy during her AmeriCorps service, with Literacy First as a bilingual literacy tutor for K-2nd grade students at Title 1 elementary schools.
 In her spare time, Mariela enjoys playing video games, reading graphic novels/comic books, and spending time with her family.
 Her favorite children’s book is The House on Mango Street by Sandra Cisneros.